kn8a/todo/README.md

 ## Objectives:
 - make a todo app that is suitable for daily use
 - use cards as tasks to make it more effective as a simple tool for notes.
+- ability to add new projects and create tasks under each project
+- fields: title, description, date, priority
+- edit tasks
+- mark as completed

 ## Bugs to fix:
 - prevent duplicate project names.